 BROADMAYNE PARISH COUNCIL

-MINUTES OF THE PARISH COUNCIL MEETING HELD REMOTELY ON MONDAY 4 MAY 2020
+MINUTES OF THE PARISH COUNCIL MEETING HELD IN THE VILLAGE HALL ON 5 JULY 2021

-Cllrs S Diamond, C Griffith, P Lamb, C Lawley, P Marriott, R Macer-Wright, and S Toogood.
+Cllrs S Diamond, P Lamb, P Marriott, R Macer-Wright and S Toogood.

-Dr J Davis (Clerk), Dorset Cllr Tarr (until minute 20/50), and three members of the public.
+Dr J Davis (Clerk), Dorset Cllr Tarr, and two members of the public.